 If you have found the Guide to Homeschooling Your Child helpful, please consider supporting our efforts on behalf of homeschoolers.

 Not a member?
 Join today!

-Leslie Nathaniel has been a member of VaHomeschoolers since she began homeschooling and is now a member of the Board of Directors.
+Leslie Nathaniel has been a member of VaHomeschoolers since she began homeschooling and is now a past member of the Board of Directors.
 Her children began learning at home as soon as they were born, but they became official homeschoolers when her eldest reached kindergarten age in 2002.
 Prior to children, Leslie worked in information technology consulting.
 She is a homeschooling mother of two.
-As a volunteer for VaHomeschoolers, she answers telephone and email requests for information; writes articles for the VaHomeschoolers Voice homeschool journal; speaks at conferences and seminars on a variety of topics; and organizes homeschooling seminars around the state of Virginia.
+As a volunteer for VaHomeschoolers, she writes articles for the VaHomeschoolers Voice homeschool magazine and speaks at conferences and seminars on a variety of topics.

 The Organization of Virginia Homeschoolers is a non-profit public charity with 501(c)(3) status; your donation is tax-deductible to the extent provided by law.
 A financial statement is available from the Virginia Division of Consumer Affairs upon request.